Table of Contents

-For Blender 2.8+, as with other versions, the way projects are saved for use in IMVU depends on the type of product being made and exactly what needs to be exported, for example some items only need meshes, others an entire Scene and its contents may need to be exported to capture and included the correct data.
+For newer versions of Blender, as with other versions, the way projects are saved for use in IMVU depends on the type of product being made and exactly what needs to be exported, for example some items only need meshes, others an entire Scene and its contents may need to be exported to capture and included the correct data.

 With this in mind the following is a general guide to exporting FBX files from Blender 2.8 for use in IMVU.

-Important: Cal3D is obsolete and for Blender 2.8+, not (currently) supported.
+Important: Cal3D is obsolete and for Blender, starting with version 2.8, not (currently) supported.